IFRS 16 Disclosure Requirements

 Disclosure vs Presentation

 Presentation refers to how amounts are shown in the primary financial statements (balance sheet, income statement, cash flow statement).
-Disclosures provide additional detail in the notes - they represent the most detailed view of lease accounting information.
+Disclosures provide additional detail in the notes.

 Quantitative Disclosures